High-Efficiency spin-Seebeck Diode in an $\alpha'$-Borophene FM/Normal/FM Nanoribbon Junction: Introduction

-Borophene, a planar structure comprised of boron atoms \cite{piazza2014planar}, has attracted considerable attention among researchers owing to its diverse arrangements and notable functionalities including physical, electronics, optical transparency, and high electron mobility~\cite{li2018review,hou2023borophene,sergeeva2014understanding,mannix2018borophene,hou2020borophene,nasir2019emerging,kaneti2021borophene}.
+Borophene, a planar structure comprised of boron atoms~\cite{piazza2014planar, norouzi2021controllable}, has attracted considerable attention among researchers owing to its diverse arrangements and notable functionalities including electronic properties, optical transparency, and high electron mobility~\cite{li2018review,hou2023borophene,sergeeva2014understanding,mannix2018borophene,hou2020borophene,nasir2019emerging,kaneti2021borophene, ghasemzadeh2024ultrafast}.
+Several successful experimental syntheses of borophene have been reported on metallic substrates such as Ag, Cu, Ni, and Au \cite{wu2019large, kiraly2019borophene, zhong2017synthesis}.
 This material is being acknowledged as a potential competitor to graphene.
 Furthermore, the distinct band gap shown by different phases of borophene imparts advantageous practical properties in contrast to the gapless nature of graphene~\cite{sergeeva2014understanding,mannix2018borophene,zhang2017two,wu2012two}.
-Upon comparing graphene with the 8B-Pmmn phase, it becomes evident that the latter has a superior carrier mobility of $10^6$ cm$^2$V$^{-1}$ s$^{-1}$ at room temperature conditions (The carrier mobility of graphene is 15000 cm$^2$V$^{-1}$ s$^{-1}$)~\cite{cheng2017anisotropic,chen2022recent}.
-The buckled structure of borophene, $\alpha'$-phase, with hollow hexagons in its configuration due to the high cohesive energy, high mobility of electrons, and semiconducting behavior makes the $\alpha'$-boron sheets an important system in nanotechnology~\cite{wu2012two,zhang2021semiconducting,tang2007novel,yang2008ab,penev2012polymorphism}.
-The high stability of $\alpha'$-boron is due to the weak buckling which is made of the hybridization between $\pi$-bond and $s+p_{x,y}$ orbitals.
+Upon comparing graphene with the 8B-Pmmn phase of borophene, it becomes evident that the latter has a superior carrier mobility of $10^6$ cm$^2$V$^{-1}$ s$^{-1}$ at room temperature conditions, which is more than one order of magnitude greater than that of graphene (the carrier mobility of graphene is 15000 cm$^2$V$^{-1}$ s$^{-1}$)~\cite{cheng2017anisotropic,chen2022recent}.

-The thermal transport property of the $\alpha'$ sheet through the first-principles calculations based on the density functional theory (DFT) is studied by Xiao \textit{et al.}.
-They found the lattice thermal conductivity of the $\alpha'$ sheet is about 14.34 Wm$^{-1}$K$^{-1}$ which is much smaller than that of graphene about 3500 Wm$^{-1}$K$^{-1}$~\cite{xiao2017lattice}.
-This low thermal conductivity of the $\alpha'$ sheet supports a higher figure of merit than that of graphene.